matklad/tom/README.md

 The generated code is committed: this way, clients of the library don't need to build the code-generator, which has a lot of dependencies.

-See `.cargo/config` file and the `tasks` subdirectories to understand how codegen works.
+See `.cargo/config` file and the `xtask` subdirectories to understand how codegen works.

 ## Data Structures Walkthrough